BezalelBenUri/Geospatial-Misc/README.md

-"This repo is for little geospatial, works analysis etc"
+"This repository is for modular geospatial analysis etc"

 # Tiff2Rst: TIFF to Idrisi RST Converter